netuno-org/doc/doc-plain/docs/library/objects/Values.md

 sidebar_label: Values
 ---

-O Values um tipo de objecto que tanto pode ser um dicionário como uma lista.Suporta formatação em JSON e codificação para HTML e URL (query string).
+Values is a container that can behave as either a map or a list.
+It supports JSON formatting plus HTML and URL query-string encoding.

 ---